-Configure the maximum number of simultaneous transactions needed by your application.
+However, you can also configure the maximum number of simultaneous transactions needed by your application.
 In general, you should not need to do this unless you use deeply nested transactions or you have many threads all of which have active transactions.
-In addition, you may need to a higher maximum number of transactions if you are using snapshot isolation.
-See Snapshot Isolation Transactional Requirements (page 49) for details.
+In addition, you may need to configure a higher maximum number of transactions if you are using snapshot isolation.
+See Snapshot Isolation Transactional Requirements (page 48) for details.